How the Immune System Works (+ 8 Ways to Give It a Boost!)

 Most experts advise getting at least 8 hours of quality sleep (10 hours or more for children and teenagers).
-If you’re struggling with sleep quality, it might be time to learn more about your personal sleep chronotype—there are 4 chronotypes and knowing yours will give you insights to help improve your sleep.
+If you’re struggling with sleep quality, it might be time to learn more about your personal sleep chronotype—there are 4 chronotypes, and knowing yours will give you insights to help improve your sleep.
 There are a multitude of reasons why you might not be sleeping well, so investigate further and try different tips to see what improvements you can make.

 How to Boost Your Immune System with Supplements

 The lifestyle changes mentioned above are essential when it comes to kicking your immune system into high gear.
 Sometimes though, it’s still not enough.
-In addition to the above steps, you might also consider taking sources of key nutrients which have been shown to significantly aid the immune system.
+In addition to the above steps, you might also consider taking sources of key nutrients that have been shown to significantly aid the immune system.

 Vitamins and minerals that directly help to support the immune system include:

 - Vitamin D3 (in conjunction with vitamin K2)

 - Vitamin C

 Other plants that studies have shown contain high immune system potency include:

 And finally, don’t rule out the power of the mind !
 Visualize every one of your immune cells in balance and pulsating with vibrant energy.
 Then see all that good health flooding every part of your body and mind every day!